nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # KonTActs User Guide

-konTActs is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, konTActs can get your contact management tasks done faster than traditional GUI apps.
+KonTActs is a **desktop app for managing your contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+KonTActs streamlines contact management, helping you keep track of students, professors, and fellow TAs more effectively than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />